 - Decide whether this is your forever home or not.
 If not, consider the costs of constantly buying and selling and paying all those fees all over again.
 Even if you make a substantial profit on the sale of your property thanks to equity and a rising property market, determine whether it’s worth those costs.

 - Do the math on affordability.
-If you’re going to end up paying less than what you’re renting for, make sure this includes property taxes, insurances, a maintenance account, and ad hoc expenses associated with owning a home.
-Also, it’s worth knowing what your debt to income ratio will be when all this is said and done.
+If you’re going to end up paying less than what you’re renting for, make sure this includes property taxes, insurance, a maintenance account, and ad hoc expenses associated with owning a home.
+Also, it’s worth knowing what your debt-to-income ratio will be when all this is said and done.

 - If you like to travel, is it worth buying somewhere just for the sake of it?
 What if you find the property of your dreams somewhere else?

 - Understand that buying a house shouldn’t be considered an investment.
 There are three reasons we say this: phantom costs of owning a home, how the property market compares with inflation, and tax savings that wouldn’t have existed without the debt in the first place.
 There are no investment benefits here unless you’re just looking to live rent-free when you retire.

 Buying a house only makes sense if it gets you closer to living your Rich Life, not further away.